 Instead of calling themselves managed service providers (MSPs), they should focus on developing an independent brand and a reputation for being a service provider that functions as part of a client's IT department.

-Key to that brand is the role of being a "trusted advisor" to the client, according to Sid Saleh, editor and publisher of
+Key to that brand is the role of being a "trusted advisor" to the client, according to Sid Saleh, editor and publisher of Services Revenue Publishing, the Golden, Colo.-based company that produced the report for the CompTIA conference.

 Instead of just selling products